3rr4t1c/superspreader_detection/README.md

 For this experiments a twitter dataset has been used about the spreading of COVID-19 in italy (Vaccinitaly).
 To label the tweets creating a ground truth, [newsguard](https://www.newsguardtech.com/) scores has been exploited.

-- `fibi.py` code implementing the FIB-index evaluation (h-index variant);
+- `fibi.py` code implementing the FIB-index evaluation (h-index variant)

-- `False_Information_Broadcaster_index_Analysis_PANDAS.ipynb` Example of evaluated FIB-indexes;
-- `Splitter.ipynb` The procedure used to split and select features from the main dataset.
-- `newsguard_scores.csv` a subset of scores retrieved from Newsguard
+Repo work in progress...